 Next to the geographical limitations, there is also a daytime limitation.
 In the Netherlands, you are not allowed to fly outside Uniform Daytime Period (UDP).
 This means that you are only allowed to fly between 15 minutes before sunrise until 15 minutes after sunset.

-Foreign non-EU operators are allowed to hold UAS operations in the OPEN category in The Netherlands without prior approval from the competent authority.
+Non-EU operators outside the Netherlands are allowed to hold UAS operations in the OPEN category in the Netherlands without prior approval from the competent authority.

-You do need to register as a drone operator in the first EU country where you wish to fly.
-If your first country of operation is the Netherlands, you can register at the RDW (Netherlands Vehicle Authority).
+You do need to register as a drone operator in the first EU Member State where you wish to fly.
+If your first country of operation is the Netherlands, you can register at the Rijksdienst voor het Wegverkeer, RDW (Netherlands Vehicle Authority).

-After registering as a drone operator, you might need a flying license.
-Depending on the weight of the drone, you need the A1/A3 or A1/A2/A3 flying license.
+After registering as a drone operator, you might need a flying licence.
+Depending on the weight of the drone, you need the A1/A3 or A1/A2/A3 flying licence.

-- <250 grams: you need to register but you do not need a license
+- <250 grams: you need to register but you do not need a licence

-- 500 grams – 2 kilograms: you need to register and need an A1/A2/A3 flying license
+- 500 grams – 2 kilograms: you need to register and need an A1/A2/A3 flying licence

-- 2 kilograms – 25 kilograms: you need to register and need an A1/A3 flying license
+- 2 kilograms – 25 kilograms: you need to register and need an A1/A3 flying licence

 Please be aware of general EU limitations applicable to the class of your operation.
 You can visit the EASA OPEN category rules for more information.